sethfischer/sphinxcontrib-cadquery/docs/directives.rst

 .. rst:directive:: .. cadquery-vtk:: [path_name]

+    Alias: **.. cadquery::**.
+Provides compatibility with the CadQuery core directive.

     Render a CadQuery model using `kitware/vtk.js`_.

     VTK JavaScript is generated using the :doc:`CadQuery Gateway Interface <cadquery-latest:cqgi>`